Ogoorass/instaling_bot/README.md

 ## More complex usage

-Example of more complex usage is in `main.py` file in root direcory.
+Example of more complex usage is in `main.py` file in the root direcory.

 ```python
 from instaling import Botarray, Account